History

 At Thorn Grove, children develop an understanding of how History has had an impact on our lives today both locally, nationally and internationally.
 Whilst it is important for children to learn facts, we wish to encourage independent and critical thinking which will foster an understanding of ‘why’ as well as ‘who’, ‘what’, ‘when’ and ‘where’.

-As pupils develop their understanding of these 'big ideas' in a range of contexts, so too will they develop the ability to be independent learners, using the key historical skills they have gained to analyse, question and compare sources of evidence to form their own judgement about the past.
+As pupils develop their understanding of these key concepts in a range of contexts, so too will they develop the ability to be independent learners, using the key historical skills they have gained to analyse, question and compare sources of evidence to form their own judgement about the past.

 History at Home